khimo/khimo.github.io/index.md

 <a id="PRO"/>

 ## PRO

+**BeoLiving Intelligence PRO** transforms into the custom installer dream controller.
+With its Real-Time Configuration platform, it provides the simplest yet most powerful way to integrate, control and automate an entire home.
+Even if you don't own any **Bang & Olufsen** products, your unique home automation and audio/video ecosystem will be accessible as one entity through the expertly crafted **BeoLiving App**.

+Also, migrating from _BeoLink Gateway_ to _BeoLiving Intelligence_ in _PRO_ mode is possible and only takes a few steps.
+If you are a
+_BeoLink Gateway_ installer check our [quick introduction](bli-guides/bli-for-blgw-installers.md) explaining the main differences between both controllers and instructions on how to migrate from one controller to another.

 To experience all of what **BeoLiving Intelligence** is capable of, upgrade to its **PRO** mode.
 Go to the _PRO User guide_ to learn all of its functionalities and features, and refer to the _System drivers guide_ if you want information about a specific supported driver. _BLI for BLGW